addff/2310-ITT440/10% Individual Assignment/MUHAMMAD IRFAN BIN SHAMSUDDIN/README.md

 		> Active Development and Support: Komodo IDE is actively developed and maintained by ActiveState.
 This ensures that the IDE receives regular updates, bug fixes, and improvements, and there is ongoing support for users.

+## Full Demo Installation and How to use